 A different perspective

 - Dharma is a Sanskrit word, often mistakenly used as religion.
-But it’s not, in fact, Bhagavad Gita, in its introduction, gives a beautiful definition of धर्म — ultimate duty or can be interpreted as righteousness or love.
+But it’s not; in fact, the Bhagavad Gita, in its introduction, gives a beautiful definition of धर्म — ultimate duty, righteousness, and living in harmony with the universal order.
 The world has seen a river of blood flowing all over in the name of religion.
-It’s the order, the law that governs that are all interconnected and interwoven with love and light.
+It’s the order, the law that governs, that is all interconnected and interwoven with love and light.

 Conclusion